The Entrepreneur Diaries: inploi

 Although it could be argued that completing an MBA or business-related degree can provide more appropriate training for entrepreneurship than other degrees, I would argue that entrepreneurship is more a state of mind.
 A formal education in business can definitely serve to prepare and embolden you, giving budding entrepreneurs tools and frameworks to use, as well as the stories of others to refer to when stepping into the unknown!

 My co-founder Alex didn’t do an MBA, yet we have been able to get inploi off the ground together, learning as we go.
 If you have the potential to be an entrepreneur - to withstand uncertainty and take substantial risks - then education may (or may not) serve to lead you on that path.

 What were your reasons for starting your own business?

-In large part deciding to be an entrepreneur comes from a desire to be in control of our own destiny – to play an active role in building something; in shaping the world in some meaningful way.
+Deciding to be an entrepreneur comes from a strong desire to be in control of our own destiny – to play an active role in building something; in shaping the world in some meaningful way.
 There is also a deep satisfaction that comes from being so close to the impact of the work you do – we can see the results of every ounce of input and that is extremely fulfilling.

-How did you actually put it into practice?
+How did you actually put it all into practice?

 One of the hardest parts was taking the very first step.
 We had a good idea, explored it and reassured ourselves of its validity and then, in the sure knowledge that if we did not act on it then somebody else would, decided to drop everything else in order to build inploi.